Graduate Student Office Committee

 Back to top.

 Desk assignments within an office should be handled internally, in some manner deemed equitable by the students involved.
 Students already residing in a given office should have priority in selecting a desk over incoming students.
-We would encourage students in large eight-person offices to select desks near to other students in similar research areas whom they may confer or collaborate with.
+We would encourage students in large eight-person offices to select desks close to other students in similar research areas whom they may confer or collaborate with.

 Key Deposit